SathyaBhat/sathyasays.com/content/posts/2010-02-04-use-musicbrainz-picard-dont-update-to-kde-4-4-rc-yet.md

 <!--more-->

 Eager to try out the RC of the upcoming 4.4 release of KDE, I upgraded it.
-Later on I got a bunch of music files from Ankit, and I set to tag &#8217;em correctly.
+Later on I got a bunch of music files from Ankit, and I set to tag 'em correctly.
 Double clicked Picard.
 Bouncy icon starts, and then &#8211; nothing.
 Uh-oh.
 Rinse, repeat, no change.
-Wondering what could&#8217;ve happened, I launched Konsole and passed the command And &#8211; boom.
+Wondering what could've happened, I launched Konsole and passed the command And &#8211; boom.

 > sathya@shaman:~> picard